caesar753/ArchAIDE_pytorch/README.md

 ```
 cd reti/training/
-python3 archaide_nn_oo.py
+python3 ArchAIDE_training.py
 ```

-In the shell you will be asked some questions (which NN? which optimizer? how much dropout? how many epochs? and so on)
+In the shell you will be asked some questions (*which GPU to use if there are multiple GPUs on the machine? which neural network? which optimizer? how much dropout? how many epochs?* and so on).

 Then the training will start.